tahmurasp/project-mu/README.md

 Welcome to the **Methodist University AI Assistant**, a cutting-edge tool developed to enhance the academic advising experience for students and faculty.
 This trial version demonstrates how AI can streamline academic processes and provide personalized support.

+Built using **Streamlit**, the AI Assistant features an interactive interface that allows students and faculty to engage seamlessly.
+The assistant processes and retrieves data from academic documents, such as university guidelines and course schedules, by utilizing the **PyPDF2** library for PDF parsing.
+Advanced natural language processing is powered by **Langchain**'s integration with **OpenAI** and **Hugging Face** models, allowing for highly contextual and conversational interactions.

+Crucial libraries like **FAISS** enable fast and efficient searches across embedded documents, while **ConversationalRetrievalChain** ensures the assistant remembers and uses previous context to provide accurate advice and support over the course of interactions.

+This system offers data-driven insights into how students behave with the AI assistant versus traditional advising methods, empowering Methodist University to make personalized academic guidance more accessible, efficient, and impactful.

 ## Project Overview

 This AI Assistant is designed to offer comprehensive support for academic-related tasks at Methodist University.
 It simplifies several aspects of the student and faculty experience: